RedstoneWizard08/ultrabingo/maps.md

 Baphomet's Bingo uses the following maps in its map rotation, taken from the public level catalog for the Angry Level Loader:

 - All official levels from the main campaign (minus secret levels & credits museum) by Hakita and co.
+- "Fun Sized Heresy" by FNChannel
+- "Walls Of Wicked Dreams" by Robi

+## Legacy maps used prior to Pre-Revamp
 - Levels from the fanmade "Project Purgatorio" campaign, by the Purgatorio team: Rem_Safe_Space, Hydraxous, Duv, Raifu, bongwater
 - "Abandoned In Place" by Willem1321
 - "Athena Research Facility - Heart Of The Machine" by Bobot